Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Are Borrowers Reading the Full Cost of Repayment Before Signing?

 The Truth in Lending Act (TILA), enforced by the Consumer Financial Protection Bureau (CFPB), requires lenders to disclose the Annual Percentage Rate and total finance charge before a loan is signed.
-Yet according to CFPB financial education resources, the majority of consumers still evaluate loans primarily by monthly payment size — not total cost.
+Yet according to CFPB financial education resources, the majority of consumers still evaluate loans primarily by monthly payment size rather than total cost.
 A $1,500 loan stretched over 24 months at 36% APR carries a total repayment of roughly $2,060 — nearly $560 more than borrowed.

 What to Look for in the Loan Disclosure